NewslettersSign inAPP

 Loading and Stocking

-However Wartzman was unimpressed by the progress made, and titled his new book ‘Still Broke’.
+Although the retail giant has taken many steps to improve the plight of their workers, Wartzman was unsatisfied by the progress made, and titled his book ‘Still Broke’.

-“I think the company is still broke after all the change that it has made on this front,” he told CBS News.
+“I think the company is still broke after all the change that it has made on this front,” he told CBS News last year.
 “It hasn’t fixed things yet.”

-Even the headline figure of $17 per hour, which the company uses to demonstrate its generosity, works out at less than $29,000 per year when workers’ typical schedules are calculated.
-With inflation running so high throughout 2022 and into the New Year, Wartzman argues that the company is out of touch with workers’ needs.
+Even the latest headline figure of $17.50 per hour, which the company uses to demonstrate its generosity, works out at less than $36,400 per year when workers’ typical schedules are calculated.
+With inflation running so high throughout the past couple of years, Wartzman argues that the company, much like other big corporations, is out of touch with workers’ needs.

 “What this has shown me … just by looking at Walmart, is that Corporate America overall will never go far enough, fast enough on its own,” he said.